Wertzhog/ms4-artwitch-v2/README.md

 ## Credits

-- Chris for exelent lesson in CI course.
-His code is backbone of project upon I built my very small contribution.
+- Chris for exelent lessons in CI course.
+His code is backbone of project upon which I built my very small contribution.